Why Tax Preparers Need Professional Liability Insurance

 Preparing taxes is perilous, regardless of expertise in tax preparation or accounting.
 Common everyday risks include missing allowable deductions, failure to document individuals claimed, or accidental errors or omissions related to client information.
 Many different circumstances could lead a tax professional to miss a tax-saving opportunity buried within current tax laws or regulations.
 Whatever the mistake or act of negligence, financially harming a client almost always has consequences.

 If mistakes result in underpayment of taxes, clients will become liable for interest and penalties.
 Past and present clients are capable of filing a claim against preparers to recover such losses.

-Professional liability insurance mitigates the risks of preparing tax returns and maintaining company records and books.
-Also known as errors and omissions or malpractice insurance, professional liability insurance covers the expenses of defending oneself against accusations of professional negligence.
+Professional liability insurance for tax preparers mitigates the risks of preparing tax returns and maintaining company records and books.
+Also known as errors and omissions or malpractice insurance, tax preparer professional liability insurance covers the expenses of defending oneself against accusations of professional negligence.
 Coverage provides for the cost to hire an attorney and pay any legal defense fees as well as settlements or financial judgments ruled against the insured.
 Even the most seasoned tax professionals can make mistakes.
 A client can bring forth a lawsuit for any reason, especially if they perceive that wrongdoing or negligence has taken place.

 Purchasing a professional liability policy is a means of risk transfer.
 When an insured professional pays their premium, they have decided to outsource their professional risks by entering an agreement with their insurance company which provides: